-There are a various number of fire extinguishers ranging from water to wet chemicals; each and every fire extinguisher has its own class and suitable function which many do not seem to realise.
+There are various different types of fire extinguishers ranging from water to wet chemicals; each and every extinguisher has its own class and suitable function which many do not seem to realise.
 There various classes to fires from A to F each which their own properties.
 This leads to some fire extinguishers to be suitable for certain types of fires that may occur.
-It is important for the CSCS test to know your Extinguishers.
+It is important for the CSCS test to know your fire Extinguishers for health and safety.

 AFF Foam extinguishers are used for class B fires involving oil spills and other liquid spill orientated fires.
 AFF Extinguishers also have a high-class A fire compatibility which makes them very effective.
 Also due to their light weight counterparts makes them perfect for office use.
 They work by spraying a film of foam over the fire suffocating it and preventing re-ignition.
 They also feature the same cooling qualities as water extinguishers.